nagriffith/Project-3-Group-8/doc/project3_desc.md

   - Is it supported by adequate and appropriate evidence?
   - Is the GitHub organized and prepared in a way that makes it easier for readers to understand the proposed strategies and its advantages and limitations?

+*(More details will be posted as grading rubrics in courseoworks/canvas)*

+#### Project details

+For this project, you are to carry out a business feasibility evaluation project that try to propose a **feasible** improvement over the current practice in terms of running cost (storage, memory and time) **and** prediction accuracy (average precision).

+##### Final presentation
+For presentation, the team should present their **proposal** for an improvement and support this proposal with evidence on

+- Performance improvement;
+- Running cost tradeoff;
+- Supporting evidence on why the proposed strategies make sense, such as intuitiveness of the weakly supervised strategy etc.

+The presentation can be technical but need to be accessible to your peer students in our class.

+##### Platform requirement

+Your client will evalaute your report on a single personal computer that has `R` and `python` installed with 16GB memory.

++ Your feature processing needs to be reasonably efficient as you will have **only 30 minutes to process 10,000 new images**.
++ Your `main.ipynb`/`main.Rmd` should
+	+ have a folder path as an input that point to the folder of training images.
+The folder structure of new images will have the same structure as the training data released to you (but without any labels);
+	+ and output a report on the performance (average precision and time cost) of the 3 models (*baseline*, *model I* and *model II*).
+	+ if you use tools outside `python`/`R`, please provide detailed instruction on the installation and use of these tools.

 ##### Reproducibility requirement